msbx5420-class/msbx5420-class.github.io/projectonline.md

   ssh -i MSBX5420.pem -N -L localhost:8080:localhost:9443 hadoop@ec2-100-23-63-182.us-west-2.compute.amazonaws.com
   ```

-* Go to `https://localhost:8080` in browser and login with your team username and password; then create or upload your notebooks.
+* Go to `https://localhost:8080` in browser and login with your username and password; then create or upload your notebooks.

 * When you see security warning, click "Advanced" or "Details" to continue and bypass it.
 If you do not find "Advanced" or "Details", blindly type `thisisunsafe` in the page and press `enter` to bypass it.